 DB: Could you walk me through how the AHN Cancer Institute’s multidisciplinary approach helps simplify things?
 If I have bladder cancer, for example, what does AHN’s approach mean for me?

 DP: Because we organize our work at the disease site level, one benefit is that we have a bladder cancer group already in place.
-When you go for care at the Allegheny Health Network, we already have the surgeon, the radiology oncologist, the medical oncologist, the imaging and pathology folks all organized around bladder cancer.
+When you go for care at the AHN, we already have the surgeon, the radiology oncologist, the medical oncologist, the imaging and pathology folks all organized around bladder cancer.
 So you’ll know who’s on the team treating you, and that every aspect of treating your bladder cancer is covered.

 In some cases, all of the professionals are in the same physical location — they may even meet with you at the same time.
 But even when that’s not the case, we want to coordinate the care in as much of a real-time manner as possible.
 We want to minimize the cases where you go see one doctor, and then it’s another week or two before you see the next doctor.
 The cancer is present and growing, so we need to surround the patient and get a game plan.

 Again, it comes back to not wanting our patients to worry about the logistical aspects.
 We want them focused on their health and well-being and overcoming cancer.
 You don’t want the health system to be something that adds to their burden.